A Canadian Food Blog from the Alberta Prairies

 Valerie Lugonja is a Canadian Foodie.
 When she “makes or bakes” she is partly a mad scientist and partly a deeply reflective artist constantly thinking of those she is preparing for.
 The kitchen is the center of her home as she believes food made at home and shared between family and friends builds relationships, and creates traditions that bind us to one another for generations.
 This site portrays, in real time, the evolution of traditional Canadian Prairie Cuisine as she captures episodes from her daily life on her plate each evening.
 Living on the expansive and deeply rich prairies, she inherently draws from the landscape of those who came before.

-Valerie rarely cooks without her alter ego, Beavie.
+Valerie used to cook with her alter ego, Beavie.
 Beavie has something to say about whatever Valerie does.
 Sometimes she listens, and sometimes, she doesn’t.
 Either way, Beavie espouses his Words of Wisdom (heretofore to be known as WOW’s).
 Here is a photo of Beavie sneaking some Christmas cookies….!

 - Quench Magazines Top 5 Canadian Food Bloggers by Rosemary Mantini